 One way to fix a clogged drain line is to use an auger, also known as a plumber’s snake, to dislodge the blockage.
 If using the snake at the toilet doesn’t work, you may need to snake the sewer cleanout on the side of your home.

 Blocked Vent Stack

 The vent stack rises from your plumbing through your home’s roof and prevents sewer gas from backing up by releasing air and negative air pressure.
 It also contributes to smooth water flow.

 The stack can become blocked by debris and animal activity.
 If so, air can get pushed through your plumbing; its escape point is often a toilet.
 Unblocking the vent stack requires going up to the roof with a ladder.
 The safest approach is to hire a professional plumber who can find unseen issues and safely resolve the problem.

 Municipal Sewer Line Clog

 A blockage in your neighborhood sewer line can cause bubbling toilets and other plumbing problems in multiple homes.
-If your neighbors are having the same problems as you, the local sewer authority must address the problem.
-At this point, it is the municipality’s responsibility to fix the issue and out of the hands of the homeowner.
+If your neighbors have the same problems as you, the local sewer authority must address the problem.
+At this point, it is the municipality’s responsibility to fix the issue, and out of the hands of the homeowner.

 When to Contact a Plumber

-If you are unable to fix the problem, you’ll need a plumbing technician.
+You’ll need a plumbing technician if you cannot fix the problem.
 It is often hard to pinpoint the location of a blockage just by hearing your toilet gurgle.
 A plumber can use a specialized video camera in your drainpipes or vent stacks.
-This lets them see exactly what is clogging the line and whether a pipe is cracked, broken, or collapsed.
-Sometimes, mechanical sewer augers can be used to cut through dense blockages and even tree roots.
+This lets them see precisely what is clogging the line and whether a pipe is cracked, broken, or collapsed.
+Mechanical sewer augers can sometimes be used to cut through dense blockages and even tree roots.